Lille France is a perfect city to visit if you’re interested in art, history and delicious food. These are the best things to do in Lille.

 Discover the street art (works)

 As you will notice while reading this list full of great things to do in Lille, this is truly a city for art lovers.
-Not only are there many beautiful museums, but there is also a lot of street art to discover.
-In addition to graffiti murals, there are also interesting statues to be found in the squares and in the streets, such as the huge flowers that you can find near the station.
+Not only are there many beautiful museums but there is also a lot of street art to discover.
+In addition to graffiti murals, there are also interesting statues to be found in the squares and the streets, such as the huge flowers which you can find near the station.

 Vieille Bourse